 - coconut milk or vegetable broth as desired for a thinner soup

-Butternut Squash Soup Recipe: Optionally, sauté onion with a little oil or spray until it begins to brown (6-7 minutes).
+Butternut Squash Soup Recipe: Sauté onion with either 1 tbsp oil or spray (or water for fat-free) until it begins to brown.
 Add garlic and sauté an additional minute.
 Combine all ingredients except the optional spinach, and bring to a boil.
 Continue boiling (a low boil, uncovered) until the squash is soft, about 10-15 minutes.
 Turn off the heat.
 Either transfer to a blender or use a hand blender to completely puree the soup.
 If using a blender, do it in two batches.
 If using the optional spinach, return the soup to the pot and add the spinach.
 Bring back to a boil and cook just until the spinach wilts.
 Serve either hot or cold.
 Leftovers freeze well.